Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 Objectives define a list of directives for NPCs to follow along.
 They can be assigned to NPCs as often as necessary.

+**Objectives only continue to be executed if at least one player is in space of the same system (dead or alive) as the NPC.
+As long as there is no player, Objective progression will be paused.**

 - `nickname` The objective list name.
 Used by actions.
     1. `STRING` The name.
 Must be unique in this mission.